ZeldaFan0225/AI_Horde_Discord/README.md

 A basic Discord bot to generate images using the Stable Horde API.

-**DISCLAIMER:** THIS REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF STABLE HORDE YOU DO NOT HAVE PERMISSION TO USE THIS BOT COMMERCIALLLY OR USE THIS CODE IN FORM OF A PUBLIC DISCORD BOT YOU ONLY HAVE PERMISSION TO USE THIS BOT IN YOUR SERVER WITH A PRIVATE BOT ACCOUNT
+**DISCLAIMER:** THIS REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF STABLE HORDE YOU DO NOT HAVE PERMISSION TO USE THIS BOT COMMERCIALLLY OR USE THIS CODE IN FORM OF A PUBLIC DISCORD BOT WHICH CAN BE INVITED BY ANY DISCORD USER
+YOU HAVE PERMISSION TO USE THIS BOT IN YOUR OWN DISCORD SERVER THROUGH A BOT ACCOUNT WHICH IS SET TO PRIVATE

 You can support me and my projects on [Ko-Fi](https://ko-fi.com/slashbot)